JacobDuvall/the-analyzer/README.md

 ## What N did I choose -- and why!
 I chose 5 for my N. Seeing the closest 5 recipes is really interesting!
 These percentages were actually chosen very similarly to how I displayed the cuisine predictions and this was another reason I wanted to stick with SVC for my predictions.
 I built an additional model to support predicting both IDs and Cuisines seperately so that this could easily be implemented as a feature.
 I could easily change my N because of the implementation I went with.
 But 5 recipes is also best for when you provide more specific ingredient lists.
 Eventually the ID predictions become less likely, and thus looking at any more than 5 becomes irrelevant.
 Instead, 5 was the sweet spot for short ingredient lists and long ingredient lists.

+## Describe functions/code!
+My code has 2 executables and 3 files.
+The 2 executables are main and train_analyzer_from_yummly.
+Main consists of main.py and project_3.py -- it's used to actually process ingredients provided on input and utilize trained models in order to do so.
+Train_analyzer_from_yummly actually handles are the work in training the models ahead of time to be utilized by the main program.
+Here's the major functionality of each executable:
+1. Main.py:
+- runs via: "py main.py --ingredient granola --ingredient rice"

+main()
+- takes arguments from argparse coming from --ingredient to process ingredients into a list that can be analyzed by learning models to predict cuisine type and N closest recipes

+Project_3.py
+- provides support for all functions called within main.py

+ingredients_to_string()
+- takes argparse of ingredients and appends them all into one string that can be analyzed by learning models

+predict_cuisine()
+- takes ingredients string and shows the predicted cuisine and the predicted value of the cuisine type

+create_probability_dataframe()
+- formats value list and class list into a pandas dataframe that can more easily be analyzed for top values